Golden Visa Requirements

 Public Listed Shares (IDX)

-Purchase shares listed on the Indonesia Stock Exchange (IDX) with a minimum portfolio value of USD 350,000.
-Shares must be held through a licensed securities broker in Indonesia.
-Portfolio rebalancing is permitted provided the total value remains above the threshold throughout the visa duration.
+Purchase shares listed on the Indonesia Stock Exchange with a minimum portfolio value of USD 350,000.
+Portfolio rebalancing is permitted provided the total value remains above the threshold.

 Minimum: USD 350,000